Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 AleksandarNakic/istockphoto

-The way younger generations interact with their food is often different from Boomers.
-Thanks to smartphones, Zoomers and Millennials enjoy taking photos of their meals, often to post on social media.
+The way younger generations interact with their food is often different from that of Boomers.
+Thanks to smartphones, Zoomers and Millennials enjoy taking photos of their meals, frequently to post on social media.
 When you’re having dinner with Boomers, this can elicit eyerolls or annoyed comments.

 Four Happy College Students Taking a Selfie With a Smartphone, Outside